fenimore/DemocracyDroid/README.md

 I have no affiliation with Democracy Now!

 ## Democracy Droid
-This program parses the [Democracy Now!](http://democracynow.org) RSS-feed and it links to the video broadcasts.
-The application sends the intent to open the video in either the Gallery viewer (or something of its kind), VLC or Firefox (recommended), or the Browser.
-If you don't feel like compiling from the source, look in the build folder for an app-release.apk and install Democracy Droid on your phone.
+This program parses the [Democracy Now!](http://democracynow.org) RSS-feed and it streams or downloads video, audio, or individual story broadcasts.
+It is a fully featured app :).
+Look in the app folder for an app-release.apk and install Democracy Droid on your phone.

 Find v.1.1 on the Play Store